EGR314-2025-S-306/EGR314-Team306/docs/block.md

 ![UART header](./assets/images/uart.png)

 1. External Power (+9-12V)
-2. UART Transmit Line (TX/RX)
+1. UART Transmit Line (TX/RX)
-3. UART Ready to Send (inactive)
+1. UART Ready to Send (inactive)
-4. UART Clear to Send (inactive)
+1. UART Clear to Send (inactive)
-5. Subsystem Specific/No Connection
+1. Subsystem Specific/No Connection
-6. Subsystem Specific/No Connection
+1. Subsystem Specific/No Connection
-7. Subsystem Specific/No Connection
+1. Subsystem Specific/No Connection
-8. External Ground
+1. External Ground

 ### Overview of Block Diagram

+Our team's required messages were determined at first by the information that immediately needed to be sent such as sensor data and motor positioning.
+We then moved on to adding troubleshooting functionality into the project to allow the user to easily access the diagnostics of the system.
+This messaging system allows for efficient and consistent communication between individual subsystems; allowing each subsystem to be self-sufficient while ensuring seamless connected functionality.

 In the final block diagram, power from a barrel jack adapter flows into each board’s regulator circuit (for example, a switching buck regulator on the HMI and Wi-Fi boards for 3.3V, and dual regulators on the Actuator board for 5V and 3.3V).
 The HMI Interface (Aarshon’s subsystem) features an ESP32-S3 microcontroller that reads a 4×4 matrix keypad for user input and drives a 0.96″ OLED display for output.